 What You Need to Start an Online Business

-I had none of the things recommended in the contributed post below and believe me, I would dearly love to have every one of them.
+I had none of the things recommended in the contributed post below when I first started out and believe me, I would dearly love to have every one of them.
 But I started my business with next to nothing.
 And this has caused many a frustration.

 The only investment I have made so far is in Training and Online Tools.
 Perhaps in 2018, my 3rd year of blogging, the year I start to make money, I can consider getting myself properly set up.
 If you’ve got some cash, these are great suggestions.